-African American History Month 2019
+African American History Month: Grafton Tyler Brown

 When we usually read about the Rocky Mountain School of painting, we are presented with artists like Albert Bierstadt (1830–1902), Thomas Hill (1892–1908), and Thomas Moran (1837–1926).
 This school (a loose term to indicate similar subject matter) is credited with portraying the newly opened western territories of the US to easterners.
 One of the hopes was to encourage migration, which, unfortunately for the environment and the indigenous peoples, happened en masse.

-Grafton Tyler Brown (1841–1918, US), View of Yosemite Valley, 1886.
+Grafton Tyler Brown (1841–1918, United States), View of Yosemite Valley, 1886.
 Oil on canvas, 29 ¾" x 17 ½" (75.6 x 44.5 cm). © 2019 Brooklyn Museum.
 (BMA-4841) |

 African Americans somehow escape that discussion.
 For African American History Month, you will observe that black artists, too, were part of this artistic phenomenon in the West.
 When California joined the Union as a free state in 1850, many free African Americans migrated there.
 Although the Fugitive Slave Act meant that slaves taken to California remained so, blacks continued to move west, numbering 2000 in California by 1852.